preetham-ad/DevOps_Notes_Preetham/Containers/Docker_Networking.md

 ## Key Networking Concepts

+In Docker, an "out of the box" network typically refers to the default network configurations and types that Docker provides when you start using it without custom configuration.

 1. **Bridge Network**:
    - This is the default network type.
 Docker creates a virtual network bridge (`docker0`) on the host.
 Containers connected to this bridge can communicate with each other and the host.
 By default, they are isolated from external networks unless port forwarding is configured.